 Never share personal information, especially your Social Security number, account number, log in info, or password over email, on fake sites or pop-up windows or over the phone to unverified numbers.

-If you’re an Elan customer and receive a suspicious email that references Elan or your credit card, please forward the email immediately to email@example.com.
+Report fraud.
+If you receive a suspicious email that references Elan or your credit card, please forward it immediately to email@example.com.